f-droid/fdroidclient/README.md

 * Use `gradle --daemon` if you are going to build F-Droid multiple times.
-* If you get a message like `Could not find com.android.support:support-...`, make sure that you have the latest Android support maven repository
+* If you get a message like `Could not find com.android.support:support-...`, make sure that you have the latest Android support maven repository.

 Direct download
 ---------------